Washington State

 Bothell Fire & Police

-Bothell announced that both its Fire and Police departments would enhance encryption in early 2026.
-The city cited the same rationale as Seattle—protecting sensitive personal and health information from wide broadcast.
+Bothell announced that both its Fire and Police departments would implement enhanced encryption in early 2026, citing protection of sensitive personal and health information—the same rationale Seattle used.
+Which channels remain open has not been publicly clarified.

 Seattle Fire: The HIPAA Rationale